frederikheld/treecam/src/camera/README.md

 After writing the balenaOS image to the SD card do the following.

 > Note: the next steps don't seem to be actually necessary.
+With the current version of balenaOS this seems to be working out of the box.

 In the `resin-boot` partition of the balenaOS SD card edit the file `config.json` and add the following entry to the JSON object: